spinframework/spin-docs/content/blog/mcp-with-wasmcp.md

 ---

-[Wasmcp](https://github.com/wasmcp/wasmcp) is a [WebAssembly Component](https://component-model.bytecodealliance.org/) Development Kit for the [Model Context Protocol](https://modelcontextprotocol.io/docs/getting-started/intro).
+[Wasmcp](https://github.com/wasmcp/wasmcp) is a [WebAssembly component](https://component-model.bytecodealliance.org/) development kit for the [Model Context Protocol](https://modelcontextprotocol.io/docs/getting-started/intro).

 It works with [Spin](https://github.com/spinframework/spin) to let you:

 * Build composable MCP servers as WebAssembly components.
 * Mix tools and features written in Rust, Python, TypeScript, etc. in a single server binary.
 * Plug in shared components for authorization, sessions, logging, and more across multiple MCP servers.
-* Run the same sandboxed MCP server binary locally, on [Fermyon Wasm Functions](https://www.fermyon.com/wasm-functions), on Kubernetes clusters (e.g. via [SpinKube](https://www.spinkube.dev/)), or on any runtime that speaks WASI + components.
+* Run the same sandboxed MCP server binary locally, on the network edge via [Fermyon Wasm Functions](https://www.fermyon.com/wasm-functions), on Kubernetes clusters (e.g. via [SpinKube](https://www.spinkube.dev/)), or on any runtime that speaks WASI + components.
 * Expose both stdio and Streamable HTTP transports via standard [WASI](https://wasi.dev/) exports.

 See the [quickstart](#quickstart) or read on for some context.